Flotomate/product_docs/source/installation-guide/high-availability/ha-setup.rst

 .. important:: It may happen that elastic search might not work in Slave server.
                :ref:`Learn how to resolve this problem <Elastic Search not Working After Slave Becomes Master in a HA Setup.>`.

+.. important:: In case you want to restart a running master server, you have to make sure the associated slave server is shutdown
+               in order to prevent an unwanted transition of a master to slave.

 The Slave becomes the new Master and the old Master stays idle.
 In order to maintain HA of service and DB replication (for data recovery) an Admin as to convert the old Master into the new Slave.
 Now the admin